-Death Proof is very different from the other Tarantino movies, yet is having the director signature style all over.
+Death Proof is very different from the other Tarantino movies, yet has the director’s signature style all over.
 It is smart, and it is funny, and it is pure entertainment.
 However, Death Proof remains to the date one of Tarantino’s least popular and loved movies, for reasons I don’t understand.
 Personally, it is one of my favorite movies, and I warmly recommend it to all cinema fans.

 The Grindhouse experience and the rise of exploitation movies

 Grindhouse is a term for a movie theatre showing low-budget films at inexpensive admission fees.
 The movies shown were mostly exploitation movies of different genres – B-movies full of violence, blood, screams, boobs, and all sorts of weird stuff.
 They were of low quality, with little to no plot, no sense or style, directed by amateurs and starring amateurs.

 One could argue that the theaters were awful, the movies were awful, and probably the audience was awful.
 So what was all about?